feram: molecular dynamics simulator for bulk and thin-film ferroelectrics and relaxors

 feram is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 You can copy, modify and redistribute feram, but only under the conditions described in the GNU General Public License (the "GPL").
 For more detail, see COPYING.

-The author is grateful if you would kindly refer the name of this program and cite our articles, [Takeshi Nishimatsu, Umesh V. Waghmare, Yoshiyuki Kawazoe, and David Vanderbilt: Phys.
+The author is grateful if you would kindly refer the name of this program "feram" (all lowercase letters) and its URL http://loto.sourceforge.net/feram/ in your papers.
+Also, please cite our articles, [Takeshi Nishimatsu, Umesh V. Waghmare, Yoshiyuki Kawazoe, and David Vanderbilt: Phys.
 Rev. B 78 (2008) 104104] and [Jaita Paul, Takeshi Nishimatsu, Yoshiyuki Kawazoe, and Umesh V. Waghmare: Phys.
 Rev. Lett.
-99 (2007) 077601] in your papers.
+99 (2007) 077601].

 Cited figures